rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/RestoreO365TeamsFilesInput.md

 - shouldCreateDestChannel: System.Boolean
   - Specifies whether destination channel should be created.
 - actionType: O365RestoreActionType
-  - Recovery task - Restore or Export.
+  - Recovery action type for the job.
 - channelRecoveryType: ChannelMembershipType
   - Indicates whether the channel being restored is STANDARD or PRIVATE.
 - recoverWithLatestPermissions: System.Boolean